Ambrosetti Forum

 The Ambrosetti Forum organized by The European House – Ambrosetti, a consulting firm – is an annual international economic conference held at Villa d'Este, in the Italian town of Cernobbio on the shores of Lake Como.
 Since its inception in 1975, the Forum has brought together heads of state, ministers, Nobel laureates and businesspeople to discuss current challenges to the world's economies and societies.

-Purpose

 The Forum presents forecasts of economic and geo-political outlooks for the world, Europe and Italy.
 The forum also analyzes scientific and technological developments and their impacts on the future of business and society.

-Participants and speakers

 Media

 The event takes place behind closed doors.